DaybloomMC/Limbo/README.md

 # Limbo
-Free limbo server, as the other alternative is now outdated.
+Free limbo server, as alternatives are now outdated.